 Distinctive Characteristics of Pueblos

-Pueblos featured some distinctive characteristics.
-They were generally equipped with spouts that carried rainwater off their roofs.
+Pueblos featured some distinctive characteristics as adaptations to the hot, dry climate of the desert.
+Pueblos were generally equipped with roof spouts to mitigate water erosion and prevent damage to brick surfaces.
 Their walls were also notably thick -- a means of maintaining cooler temperatures inside.
 While pueblos were sparsely furnished, the interiors of the walls had ledges and cupboards carved into them.
 The ends of roof beams in pueblos often jutted out beyond the walls, making them useful for drying laundry or foodstuffs.